FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Identification of the normal vector for composite voxels and boxels

 The ratio $r_i$ expresses the ratio of the area of the boxel face with normal direction $\fe_i$ divided by the boxel dimension along direction~$\fe_i$.
 After application of the stencil~$\cS$ to the image the absolute value is taken to gain the discrete weights

-The convolution is carried out in the Fourier domain although direct computation is also feasible at comparable compute cost.
+The convolution is carried out in the Fourier domain which automatically enforces periodic boundary conditions for the normal detection of inclusions crossing the edges of the computational domain.
+Of course, also a direct computation would be feasible at comparable compute cost.
 The weights are now processed for each composite boxel attributed with multiple material phases, i.e., with volume fraction $0 < c_\cvm < 1$.
-On each of these boxels, a weighted least squares problem is setup in order to identify the normal orientation.
+On each of these boxels, a weighted least squares problem is set up in order to identify the normal orientation.
 Therefore, on the boxel $\Omega_{\rm B}$ the second moment tensor

-is computed, where $\fx_{ijk}$ denotes the coordinates of the voxel with discrete coordinates $(i,j,k)$\footnote{It is assumed that $\fx_{ijk}$ is relative to the barycenter of $\Omega_{\rm B}$.}.
+is computed, where $\fx_{ijk}$ denotes the coordinates of the voxel with discrete coordinates $(i,j,k)$\footnote{It is assumed that $\fx_{ijk}$ is relative to the barycenter of $\Omega_{\square}$.}.
 Next, the eigenvector matching the smallest eigenvalue of $\ull{M}$ is used as initial normal $\fN$.
 In a second step, the direction of the normal $\fN$ is identified.
-Therefore the vector connecting the barycenters of the material phase within the boxels $\WT{\fN}$ cf. \eqref{eq:normal:kabel} of the original approach \cite{Kabel:2015} is considered to identify the proper sign of the proposed $\ul{N}$:
+Therefore, the vector connecting the barycenters of the material phase within the boxels $\WT{\fN}$ cf. \eqref{eq:normal:kabel} of the original approach \cite{Kabel2015} is considered to identify the proper sign of the proposed $\ul{N}$:

 Thereby, the normal is guaranteed to point out of the $\cvp$ phase.

 The example shown earlier in Fig.~\ref{fig:normal:kabel2} has been used with the new approach, see Fig.~\ref{fig:normal:new:1}.
 The interface voxels are shown in red with darker tones denoting increased weights.
 Note the good correlation of the analytically defined normal $\fN_0$ used to generate the discrete image and the normal reconstructed using the new approach.
 The colinearity of the two vectors is $\fN_0 \cdot \fN = 0.99998$ where the interface detection was effected using matching padding for the analytical normal.
 This compares against $\fN_0 \cdot \WT{\fN} = 0.7761$ for the normal shown in Fig.~\ref{fig:normal:kabel2} obtained from \eqref{eq:normal:kabel}.